 The SDP handbook is provided to guide the Senior Design Project (SDP) students from eligibility to final assessments.
-SDP I refers to the course MECE498, while SDP II to the course MECE499.
-While we strive to provide complete and accurate information in this handbook, please note that force majeure cases are not subjected to this.
+SDP I refers to the course ELEC498, while SDP II to the course ELEC499.
+While we strive to ensure providing entire and accurate information in this handbook, please note that force majeure cases are not subjected.
 The SDP committee and the department reserve the right to introduce modifications as deemed necessary at all times.
-The content of this handbook is intended for internal use only within the Department of Electrical Engineering.

-The handbook outlines only the main guidelines for all phases of the SDPTherefore, it is essential for students to regularly review the handbook and stay informed about any updates (changes or additions).
-Students must consult with their assigned advisors as well as their SDP coordinator before registering and throughout the SDP course.
+The handbook identifies only the main guidance lines in all SDP phases.
+Therefore, it is essential for students to regularly review the handbook and stay informed about any updates (changes or additions).
+Students should consult with their assigned advisors as well as their SDP coordinator before rgistering and throughout the SDP course.
 It is also important to emphasize that the department is not responsible for any concerns arising from students' failure to read the handbook or consult the focal persons.
 It is the responsibility of students to form their SDP groups.
 Once the SDP group is registered, no changes will be allowed.
+The content of this handbook is for internal (The Department Electrical Engineering) use only.